ajwang-kajwang/staticchart/README.md

-# Static Page with mermaid-js Injection
+# Static Page with Mermaid-js Injection
 Displays the system level overviews of various projects I am working on.